Our writers went nuts for this story! Here are hundreds more tips that we couldn't squeeze into print! See the first 101 tips and tricks here!

 204. When you are traveling, log on to localharvest.org to find the best farmer’s markets, farm stands and u-picks in the areas you’ll be visiting for locally grown, inexpensive food.

 205. Don’t support fishing practices that are damaging the oceans.
-Scan the weekly sales then get a printable Seafood Watch Pocket Guide from the Montery Bay Aquarium.
+Scan the weekly sales then get a printable guide from the Montery Bay Aquarium.